CARLA is a very performance demanding software, at the very minimum you would

 Images are saved to "CarlaUE4/Saved/Screenshots/LinuxNoEditor".

-Is it possible to dump images from the CARLA server view?
+Is it possible to dump images from the CARLA simulator view?

-This happens from time to time due to Linux updates.
-It is possible to force a
+This happens from time to time due to Linux updates, and for that we have a

 $ make CarlaUE4Editor